 INR: 10025 | Sizes: S / D / K / 140 x 200cm / 160 x 200cm | Depth: 18cm | Turn?: Yes | Filling: Foam | Comfort: medium

-IKEA is well known for its odd-sized beds, but in addition to European sizes this mattress comes in single, double and king size too.
+IKEA is well known for its odd-sized beds, but in addition to European sizes, this mattress comes in single, double and king size too.
 It’s a thick foam mattress in a polyester wrapping, and it’s best suited to a slatted bed base or mattress base.
-Don’t jump on it straight away: it’s delivered rolled up and needs three to four days to return to normal.
+Please don’t jump on it straight away: it’s delivered rolled up and needs three to four days to return to normal.
 Don’t expect lots of high-tech layers or cutting edge tech: IKEA’s mattress is exactly what you’d expect from a big lump of foam, comfortable and fairly immune to the movements of your partner.
-The foam can get a little damp if you tend to sweat a lot; if you do, a thick mattress protector is a very good idea.
+The foam can get a little damp if you tend to sweat a lot; if you do, a thick mattress protector is an excellent idea.